JimmyPPN/1800_202310_BBY05/README.md

 WeatherEye

 ## 1. Project Description
-"Our team Team (#BBY-05) is developing an app to help people prepare for severe weather changes with the help of personalized comments, real-time alerts, and unique features such as integration with other services"
+"Our team Team (#BBY-05) is developing an app to help people prepare for severe weather changes with the help of live comments, and unique features such as integration with other services"

 ## 2. Names of Contributors

-* Hi my name is Brandon Hi!
+* Hi my name is Brandon.
 I am a CST student at BCIT.
 I enjoy working in teams and solving problems.
-I have some experience in java and c and would love to learn new languages as my career evolves.
+I have some experience in Java and C and would love to learn new languages as my career evolves.

 * Jimmy Nguyen (JimmyPPN - Github).
 I'm excited about this project because I get more hands-on programming experience.